-Nonpermanent resident aliens are noncitizens who have legal authority to live and work in the US, usually on a temporary basis.
-But “temporary” is a flexible term and some remain resident for many years with this status.
+Nonpermanent resident aliens are non-citizens who have legal authority to live and work in the U.S., usually on a temporary basis.
+But “temporary” is a flexible term, and some remain residents for many years with this status.

 According to the Department of Homeland Security, refugees and asylees are, “unable or unwilling to return to [their] country of nationality because of persecution or a well-founded fear of persecution.”

-Getting a mortgage as a permanent resident alien (green card holder)
+Getting a mortgage as a permanent resident (green card holder)